ManonLef/memory-card/src/notes and resources/notes.md

 - at end of game we want a button to show to start a new game in that case. so we probably need to track if it's the end of the game
 The above works with the new key, yay!

+### 2023-09-02
+- Felt a bit silly today when trying to add another shuffle to first render.
+Then trying to debug the fact it rendered twice because of strictMode while literally having just explained that to someone else earlier in the discord...
+It's also a topic I dove into more to get more familiar with the component lifecycles in React.

 ## Todo's
 - [x] research API to use
+- [x] shuffle cards on first render as well
+- [ ] lift endgame state up for conditional rendering from parent